patidotpy/Portfolio_projects/README.md

-# My Portfolio Projects

 ### About Me

 This website will showcase my progress in learning data analysis.

 ### #1 Using Power BI to track the movies I have watched
-In this project, I have used data about the last 50 movies I have watched.
-These movies were watched by me between August 15, 2022, and May 21, 2023.
+In this report, I have summarized the data on the last 50 films I have watched.
+I watched these movies between August 15, 2022, and May 21, 2023.
-The data has been imported into Microsoft Power BI, cleaned, and then visualized.
+The data was imported into Microsoft Power Bi, cleaned there, and then visualized.

 #### Step 1: Import of data